General Truthfulness Characterizations Via Convex Analysis: Property Elicitation

 \subsubsection{Convexity}

-A well-known property of subgradient mappings is that their level sets are convex (for completeness, we provide a proof in Appendix~\ref{sec:cvx-primer}). \begin{proposition} For any convex function $G$, the set $\partial G^{-1}(d) \defeq \{x \in \dom(G) : d\in\partial G_x\}$ is convex. \future{ find citation for this... looked in Rockafellar and H-U+L, couldn't find it.
-ALSO: didn't check infinities here very carefully, though I think it all works just fine; note though that $G(\hat x)$ could be $-\infty$.} \end{proposition} In light of our characterizations, this fact about convex functions immediately applies to elicitable properties: \begin{corollary} If $\Gamma:\T\toto\R$ is elicitable, then $\Gamma_r$ is convex for all $r$. \end{corollary} To see this, just note that $\varphi(r) \in \partial G_t\cap \partial G_{t'}$ implies that $\varphi(r) \in \partial G_{\hat t}$ for all $\hat t = \alpha t + (1-\alpha) t'$.
-Corollary~\ref{cor:properties-level-sets} was previously known for special cases~\cite{lambert2008eliciting,lambert2009eliciting}, where it was used to show variance, skewness, and kurtosis are not elicitable, and was also known in mechanism design (i.e. the set of types for which a given (allocation,payment) pair is optimal is convex).
+A well-known property of subgradient mappings is that their level sets are convex (for completeness, we provide a proof in Appendix~\ref{sec:cvx-primer}).

+In light of our characterizations, this fact about convex functions immediately applies to elicitable properties. \begin{proposition} For convex functions $G$, the set $\partial G^{-1}(d) \defeq \{x \in \dom(G) : d\in\partial G_x\}$ is convex. \end{proposition} \begin{corollary} If $\Gamma:\T\toto\R$ is elicitable, then $\Gamma_r$ is convex for all $r$. \end{corollary} To see the corollary, just note that $\varphi(r) \in \partial G_t\cap \partial G_{t'}$ implies that $\varphi(r) \in \partial G_{\hat t}$ for all $\hat t = \alpha t + (1-\alpha) t'$.
+Corollary~\ref{cor:properties-level-sets} was previously known for special cases~\cite{lambert2008eliciting,lambert2009eliciting}, where it was used to show variance, skewness, and kurtosis are not elicitable, and was also known in mechanism design (i.e. the set of types for which a given (allocation,\,payment) pair is optimal is convex).